PolarFox08/Guidewire26_Giggle/README.md

 **Data source:** Open-Meteo temperature_2m field
 **IMD threshold:** >45°C for 4+ consecutive hours (Severe Heatwave, IMD classification)
 **Trigger weight:** 0.10 independent weight in the composite score, replacing the AQI weight when heat is the active trigger.
 On a pure heat day: platform suspension (0.40) + rainfall (0.35) + GIS zone (0.15) + heat (0.10) = 1.00.
 Heat and AQI do not fire simultaneously in the same composite evaluation — whichever is active takes the 0.10 slot.
 On a pure heat day with no rainfall, the rainfall component contributes zero but the 0.10 heat signal can still contribute toward corroboration alongside platform suspension and GIS zone activation.
 **Deployment relevance:** April–June heat season across all Indian metros.
-SEWA's validated trigger type — GigShield uses the official IMD severe heatwave threshold (45°C) rather than SEWA's initial miscalibrated version.
+SEWA's validated trigger type — giggle uses the official IMD severe heatwave threshold (45°C) rather than SEWA's initial miscalibrated version.

 ### 2-of-3 Corroboration Gate